Natural, flavored, bathed in cumin, and mostly sweet, Moroccan Cuisine piques a foodie’s interest like few countries are able to.

 Bread as breakfast is another thing I found interesting in Moroccan’s food culture.
 Because each Riad we’ve stayed in during our time in Morocco (Fes, Rabat, Marrakech) had pretty much the same bread and pancake varieties served each morning for breakfast.

-4 Traditional breads and pancakes in Morocco
+4 Traditional bread varieties and pancakes in Morocco

 Batbout – Moroccan Pita Bread – is the cutest of them all because it’s so tiny, puffy and delicious.
 It can be served with spices or honey and it’s cooked in a skillet or griddle, on a stove top.

 Mahrash or Khobz dyal Smida – Moroccan Semolina Bread – is the widespread Moroccan bread variety.
-It can be served within a Moroccan breakfast, but its main purpose is to serve as fork for tajines.
+It can be served within a Moroccan breakfast, but its main purpose is to serve as a fork for tajines.

 Beghrir – Moroccan honeycomb pancakes – they’re tender, spongy, and the most delicious type of pancakes I’ve tried.
 They’re made of semolina – the same ingredient used to make couscous, and they were my favorite part of our Moroccan breakfast.